ccs-amsterdam/middlecat-cloudflare/README.md

 ## Development mode

-For development, best to just run the next dev.
-Optionally use dev:ts to run with typescript linting.
-(Note that you'll need to set the environment variables to really get started, as explained below)
+For development, best to just run the Nextjs dev mode. (note that next does not )

 ```
 npm run dev
-npm run dev:ts
 ```

 This should automatically run wrangler with bindings to the database.

-(note that in local development it's not possible to use the email login)
+(note that in local development it's not possible to use the email login.
+Best way to test things is setting up the Google ID)

 ## Deploying to cloudflare